Robust Bayesian approach for reliability prognosis of nondestructive one-shot devices under cumulative risk model: Cumulative risk step-stress model

 \subsection{\textbf{CRM under SSALT with interval monitoring}}

-As considered earlier, n one-shot devices are exposed to CRM SSALT experiment inspected at pre-fixed time points with termination of the experiment at $\tau_k$.
+As considered earlier, n NOSD is exposed to CRM SSALT experiment inspected at pre-fixed time points with the termination of the experiment at $\tau_k$.
 Let $q_i$ be the number of inspection time points at stress level $x_i$ and $\tau_{i,m}$ be $mth$ inspection time point at $ith$ stress level with $\tau_{i,q_i}=\tau_i\,;\,i=1,2,\dots,k\,;\,m=1,2,\dots,q_i\,;\,\tau_0=0$.
-Figure \eqref{fig1} depicts the layout of CRM SSALT experiment with interval monitoring and intermediate inspection time points (IMIIP).
+Figure \eqref{fig} depicts the layout of an SSALT CRM experiment with interval monitoring and intermediate inspection time points (IMIIP).